Drywall and Ceiling Tile Installers - 47-2081.00

 • Seal joints between ceiling tiles and walls.

-• Suspend angle iron grids and channel irons from ceilings, using wire.
+• Suspend angle iron grids or channel irons from ceilings, using wire.

 • Trim rough edges from wallboard to maintain even joints, using knives.